ti-ra-do/de-sounding-echo-chambers/README.md

-# Project Title
+# De-sounding Echo Chambers

-An extensive exploration of social polarization dynamics within synthetic online social networks.
+An exploration of social polarization dynamics and echo chambers within online social networks.

 ## Table of Contents